inkanimal/weather-cli-app/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/inkanimal/weather-cli-app.
 This project is intended to be a safe, welcoming space for collaboration.

+##License

+The gem is available as open source under the terms of the MIT License.